 All your hard work may go down the drain if you fail to pick up top odds, even if you managed to get everything else right.
 Not surprisingly, most punters – who know very little about profitable sports betting – only have one funded betting account at a time (and in most cases, the one available is where they last picked up a welcome bonus).

 All professional sports bettors will agree that there’s no way you can have an edge if you place all your online bets with a single bookmaker.
 Thus, having access to multiple online betting sites is one of the professional punters' secrets.

 Great, so all you have to do is to register with a few bookies, right?

 Well, sort of…

-Having multiple betting accounts may be like a walk in the park for mug bettors, but not for professional sports gamblers, for the simple reason that some sports betting sites limit or ban successful bettors.
+Having multiple operational betting accounts may seem like a walk in the park for mug bettors, but that's not the case with professional sports gamblers, for the simple reason that some sports betting sites limit or ban successful bettors.
 We posted some tips & tricks about how to avoid restrictions while betting online, so that’s definitely something you should look into at this stage.

 Betting on sports for a living is something incredibly-rare.
-To beat the bookies, you need to put in some hard work.
 Remember that sports betting systems don't give you an upper hand.
-Nothing is guaranteed in sports betting, so it is important that you have fun placing bets and only stake what you can afford to lose.
+Nothing is guaranteed in gambling, so it is important that you have fun placing bets and only stake what you can afford to lose.